The town of Marble Falls is located on the banks of Lake Marble Falls and is only 5

 minutes from Lake LBJ.
 Marble

-Falls is only about 45 miles from Austin.
-Many residents work in Austin and
+Falls, population approximately 7200, is only about 45 miles from Austin.
+Many residents commute from Marble Falls to work in the Austin metroplex.

 Lake Marble Falls with waterfront hotel and restaurants.